Glenn T. Seaborg Award For Nuclear Chemistry

-These successes motivated Sobotka’s team to develop another generic chip for pulse-shape analysis, one with the ability to tell the type of impinging radiation as well as its energy for certain scintillators.
-Although this chip is still undergoing testing, groups at Michigan State University and Los Alamos National Laboratory are planning to use it for basic nuclear science experiments and for homeland security applications, respectively.

-Sobotka also has a long-standing interest in the density of states (DoS) of the nuclear “quantum dot.”
-His interest focuses on how the DoS increases with excitation energy and is affected by the neutron-proton asymmetry with the attendant change in the in-medium (nucleon-nucleon) correlations with changing neutron-to-proton ratio.
+The University Distinguished Professor of Chemistry and associate director of the National Superconducting Cyclotron Laboratory (NSCL) at Michigan State University, Morrissey is an expert in the mechanics of intermediate-energy, heavy-ion reactions; the production of rare isotopes from such reactions; and the application of those isotopes for spectroscopic studies.
+Most recently, he has made significant contributions to the chemistry and physics involved in stopping fast-moving heavy ions in gases.

+“In a way, the production of new or previously unobserved isotopes goes back to the earliest work of nuclear scientists, the Curies and Rutherford,” he notes.
+“Over the past 100 years, the original 300 or so stable isotopes were rapidly identified by mass spectrometry and then reacted with one another to produce new nuclei.
+These studies have now progressed to the point that we have begun to firmly establish upper and lower limits to the mass numbers for chemical elements.
+The task now is to investigate the reaction mechanism or develop new instruments for separation and detection of the most exotic nuclei.”

-Sobotka received a bachelor’s degree in chemistry from the University of Michigan in 1977 and a Ph.D. in chemistry from the University of California, Berkeley, in 1982.
-After a postdoctoral stint at UC Berkeley, he joined the faculty of Washington University in St. Louis in 1984 and has made it his professional home.
+Morrissey, 57, received a B.S. in chemistry with distinction from Pennsylvania State University in 1975 and a Ph.D. in chemistry in 1978 from the University of California, Berkeley.

-A colleague sums up Sobotka’s attributes: “While many scientists meld technology, experimentation, and nuclear modeling, Sobotka has spliced these together to an unrivaled degree.
-He attributes this to a mind-set of doing what has to be done, when it has to be done, with the resources one can realistically expect to have, while engaging like-minded collaborators who enjoy, as he does, all aspects of the science of discovery.”
+While he was studying at Penn State, his interest shifted between chemistry and physics, eventually settling on nuclear chemistry and conducting undergraduate research with nuclear chemist Warren Miller.
+Morrissey’s Ph.D. work was completed under the direction of Glenn T. Seaborg.

+“Seaborg was a true pioneer in the discovery of both unknown chemical elements and isotopes,” Morrissey notes.
+“He was always optimistic about going beyond what had already been achieved, and it is interesting that only today we are beginning to see real limits to the sizes of nuclei and distribution of neutrons and protons in a nucleus.”

+Morrissey was also a member of the education team that developed the Computer-Assisted Personalized Approach (CAPA) for assignments and examinations at Michigan State, where he adapted CAPA to large freshman chemistry classes.
+CAPA has evolved and expanded to many U.S. universities.
+Morrissey is also coauthor of “Modern Nuclear Chemistry,” the text used in most U.S. undergraduate nuclear chemistry courses.

+One of Morrissey’s favorite activities has been what he calls “cosmopolitan travel”—visiting large cities in Europe, Japan, Canada, and the U.S and sampling their museums and sights, an attractive “side benefit,” he notes, of the international nature of nuclear science.

-Sobotka will present the award address before the Division of Nuclear Chemistry & Technology.
+Morrissey will deliver the award address before the Division of Nuclear Chemistry & Technology.

 Join the conversation